Economic diversification strategies — Targeted industry sectors — Film and video production.

 (4) In assisting in the development of regional and statewide industry cluster-based strategies, the department's activities shall include, but are not limited to:

 (a) Facilitating regional focus group discussions and conducting studies to identify industry clusters, appraise the current information linkages within a cluster, and identify issues of common concern within a cluster;

 (b) Supporting industry and cluster associations, publications of association and cluster directories, and related efforts to create or expand the activities of industry and cluster associations;

 (c) Administering a competitive grant program to fund economic development activities designed to further regional cluster growth.
-In administering the program, the department shall work with the economic development commission, the workforce training and education coordinating board, the state board for community and technical colleges, the employment security department, business, and labor.
+In administering the program, the department shall work with the workforce training and education coordinating board, the state board for community and technical colleges, the employment security department, business, and labor.

 (i) The department shall seek recommendations on criteria for evaluating applications for grant funds and recommend applicants for receipt of grant funds.
 Criteria shall include not duplicating the purpose or efforts of industry skill panels.

 (ii) Applicants must include organizations from at least two counties and participants from the local business community.
 Eligible organizations include, but are not limited to, local governments, economic development councils, chambers of commerce, federally recognized Indian tribes, workforce development councils, and educational institutions.